Esri/bootstrap-map-js/README.md

 # Bootstrap Map JS

 Bootstrap Map JS is a simple framework for building responsive mapping applications with the [ArcGIS API for JavaScript](http://developers.arcgis.com) and [Bootstrap (ver 3.0)](http://getbootstrap.com).
-With just a few lines of JS and CSS you can build a rich web-mobile application that will work on any device.
+With just a few lines of css and js you can build a rich web-mobile application that will work on any device.

 * Dynamic map resizing
 * Auto-recentering
 * Touch behavior for mobile devices
-* Examples of integrating with the bootstrap grid system and web components
+* Examples with the bootstrap grid system and web components
+* Starter-template

+NOTE: Feel free to contribute new templates to this repo!

 [View the documentation and examples here.](http://esri.github.com/bootstrap-map-js/doc/index.html)